jaanek/ideas/myring.md

 or selecting a known professional directly (knowing he is good) to ask help for money or just tipping later that person with certain amount of money after a call - call ends, make a tip.

+Me contacting:
-Me contacting: Hey, I want to pay you 20$ of value for 1h of discussion of my issue here.
+* Hey, I want to pay you 20$ of value for 1h of discussion of my issue here.
 Are you in?
 (Me selecting from options 20$ and the recipient receives a possible income alert with 20$ on their phone screen).
-Response 1: Yes, lets meet at Lift99 @ 08.03.2018 13:00.
+* Response 1: Yes, lets meet at Lift99 @ 08.03.2018 13:00.
-Response 2: Yes, how about a phone call after 15 mins?
+* Response 2: Yes, how about a phone call after 15 mins?
-Response 3: My hourly rate is 50$, does that suit you?
+* Response 3: My hourly rate is 50$, does that suit you?
-Response 3: Rejection with no message.
+* Response 3: Rejection with no message.

-Payments are done in crypto :) (Tech note!
-Buying a time asset from a persons account and sending lumens for it)

 Target users:
 Freelancers, Entrepreuners, Startup-ers, Persons working online.